dougeby/IntuneDocs/intune-user-help/samsung-knox-errors-android.md

 # Fix common issues with your Samsung Knox device

 Sometimes issues can occur with your Samsung Knox device that may be able to be fixed through troubleshooting.
 Some common issues that we've seen that you can first try to fix yourself are listed below.
-For more complex problems, we recommend you reach out to your company support through their contact information on the [Company Portal website](https://portal.manage.microsoft.com#HelpDeskDialog).
+For more complex problems, we recommend that you [contact the Android Company Portal team](https://github.com/MicrosoftDocs/IntuneDocs/blob/master/intune-user-help/send-logs-to-microsoft-android.md).

 ## Network activation error